A complex logistic equation for universal energy evolution in hadronic elastic scattering

-To determine the coupling and the effective mass of our equation we fit the differential cross section data at a given energy and constraint the effective real mass $\epsilon_R$ with the fit of Eq.(\ref{Eq:Total_Cross}) for the four models.
 The physical parameters are given in table \ref{tab:parameters}.
 For full-$t$ models, the imaginary contribution of the mass $\epsilon_I$ seems to be insensitive and we set it to zero.
 For the forward model used as initial condition, $\epsilon_I$ becomes sensitive and adjusts the real part.
 As show in table \ref{tab:parameters} the effective mass and coupling are equal for the forward model, leading to further simplification to the evolution equation.
-In this case the unitarity bound would be exactly the unit and the unitary re-scaled condition given in Eq.(\ref{Eq:Rescaled_unitarity}) would recover the standard condition.

-In figure \ref{fig:Profiles_IC} we show our preliminary results for the differential cross section using as an example KFK model as initial condition.
+In figures \ref{fig:Profiles_IC} we show our preliminary results for the differential cross section of pp and p\=p, using KFK model as initial condition.
+In the first figure, we show pp predictions using KFK at 52 GeV as an input energy scale.
+It is interesting to notice that the evolution equation captures the main features of the differential cross section data in a wide energy range.
+For lower energies, say below 30 GeV, the devations around the dip could be possible explained by the standard Regge trajectories, not taken into account in the current work.
+The second figure are the predictions for the p\=p data.
+The initial energy scale is 540 GeV from SPS/CERN experiment.
+Since this set of data was given in terms of $dN/dt$ we assume the normalization given in \cite{AKOHARA:2015} to construct the differential cross section data.
+We stress that the results shown in Fig. \ref{fig:Profiles_IC} are not obtained from fits to the differential cross section data, but correspond to genuine predictions of the evolution equation once the parameters are fixed.
 We observe that the structure of the dip and bump are naturally reproduced by the evolution equation from ISR to LHC energies.